GSNCodes/Face_Recognition_OpenCV/README.md

 `python face_recognition.py --users <path to the folder containing user images>`

 * For testing on images in a folder
-`python face_recognition.py --users <path to the folder containing user images> --camera False --images <path to the folder containing test images>`
+`python face_recognition.py --users <path to the folder containing user images> --camera False --image <path to the folder containing test images>`

 * For testing on a video file
 `python face_recognition.py --users <path to the folder containing user images> --camera False --video <path to the video file>`